-We don’t have to be in the thick of this hectic shopping season to know how important online purchases are.
+We don’t have to be in the thick of the hectic shopping season to know how important online purchases are.
 It’s a booming industry throughout the entire year.
 And, it’s a vital part of your business.
 If you’re not able to make electronic sales, how can your online business survive?
-Without being able to receive payments electronically, your topnotch site and high ranking would be for nil.
+Without being able to receive payments electronically, your top notch site and high-ranking would be for nil.

 If you’re a developer, you should already be using Stripe.
 Developers use Stripe to integrate a payment system into their projects through Stripe’s robust API.
 This prevents the need for a merchant account, and also allows you to build your own payment forms that can bypass PCI requirements.

 7. ACH Payments

 ACH Payments has several key features that make it one of the top payment systems around.
 Pros include: being able to make global payments, as well as serving as a payment gateway, merchant account, credit card processor, and mobile payment processor.
 It can also handle ACH payments and can be used as a payroll system.

 What makes WePay standout isn’t the fact that it’s a payment processor allowing internet merchants to accept credit cards and bank account payments online, it’s the fact it’s incredibly simple.
 In fact, you can begin accepting payments in under a minute.
 The only drawback is that it’s only available for U.S. citizens.

 It’s been stated that Authorize.Net is the most widely used payment gateway on the internet – probably because it’s been around since 1996.
 Currently, there are over 375,000 merchants handling more than $88 billion in annual transactions safely through credit cards and e-checks.
 Something’s going right over there.